People's Army of Komuch: Battles

 On June, 11, Kappel's detachment stormed and captured Syzran, then Stavropol, Buguruslan and Buzuluk.
-On July 21, after a 150-km march, the Russian-Czechoslovakian detachment under Kappel's command stormed and captured Simbirsk; for this victory Kappel was promoted to colonel.
+On July 21, after a 150-km march, the Russian-Czechoslovak detachment under Kappel's command stormed and captured Simbirsk; for this victory Kappel was promoted to colonel.
 On July 22, Kappel officially became the head of all Komuch forces, which consisted of two infantry regiments and several artillery batteries (about three thousand men altogether).

 When the Komuch met in Samara, it was decided that the main strategic goal was to capture Saratov, but Kappel thought that Kazan was a more important target, and thus he attacked and conquered it, which was defended by a large but poorly prepared Red Army.

-Kappel thought it was necessary to capitalize on the situation and advance to Moscow through Nizhny Novgorod, but the Komuch and the commanders of the Czechoslovakian troops replied that in this case there would have not been enough troops to defend Samara, Simbirsk, and Kazan.
+Kappel thought it was necessary to capitalize on the situation and advance to Moscow through Nizhny Novgorod, but the Komuch and the commanders of the Czechoslovak troops replied that in this case there would have not been enough troops to defend Samara, Simbirsk, and Kazan.
 The People's Army was placed in a defensive position, and the Red Army gained time to regroup.

 At the beginning of September, the Red Army began to advance.
 Kazan was captured by Red Army on September 5 and Simbirsk on September 12.
 During two weeks Kappel's group defended the left bank of the Volga River and, after joining with other troops, it retreated to Ufa.